aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/configuring-barcode-orientation/_index.md

 - Java Development Kit (JDK) 8 or higher installed.
 - Aspose.BarCode for Java library – download the latest version from the [official site](https://releases.aspose.com/barcode/java/).
 - An image file that contains a barcode (we’ll use a Code39 example).

+## How to Read Barcodes in Java

+Reading barcodes in Java is straightforward with Aspose.BarCode.
+The library abstracts away low‑level image handling, letting you focus on business logic.

 ## Import Namespaces